Techtonica/curriculum/command-line/command-line-interface.md

 ### Common Mistakes / Misconceptions

-- **"I have always just download everything I need with my mouse.
+- **"I have always just downloaded everything I need with my mouse.
 I don't need to use the CLI."** As you continue programming, you will learn new languages and tools.
 There are some important tools out there that can only be accessed via CLI.
 One example is NPM (node package manager), which we'll use in a few weeks.

 - **"I am afriad of getting into the wrong directory.
 Isn't it easier to just click and type? "** There are simple commands you can run in the CLI to check which directory you're in.
 Once you get into the habit of using the CLI, you can quickly navigate through files and directories without leaving the keyboard, greatly increasing speed and efficiency.